Maahsome/ktrouble/HELP.md

   launch, create, apply, pod, l

 Flags:
+      --configs       Use this switch to prompt to mount configmaps in the POD --host string   Specify the host that the ingress will listen on, for configuration of ingress-nginx (default "flexo.bender.rocks")
+      --ingress       Use this switch to enable creating a service and ingress for the POD --path string   Specify the PATH that the ingress will listen on, for configuration of ingress-nginx, sans the enclosing slashes (default "service-futurama")
-      --configs   Use this switch to prompt to mount configmaps in the POD --secrets   Use this switch to prompt to mount secrets in the POD --volumes   Use this switch to prompt to mount volumes in the POD
+      --port int      Specify the port that the POD listens on, used in the service and ingress settings (default 8080) --secrets       Use this switch to prompt to mount secrets in the POD --volumes       Use this switch to prompt to mount volumes in the POD

 Global Flags:
-      --config string      config file (default is $HOME/.splicectl/config.yml) -f, --fields strings     Specify an array of field names: eg, --fields 'NAME,REPOSITORY' --log-file string    Set the logging level: trace,debug,info,warning,error,fatal -v, --log-level string   Set the logging level: trace,debug,info,warning,error,fatal -n, --namespace string   Specify the namespace to run in, ENV NAMESPACE then -n for preference --no-headers         Suppress header output in Text output -o, --output string      output types: json, text, yaml, gron, raw -s, --show-hidden        Show entries with the 'hidden' property set to 'true' -t, --template string    Specify the template file to use to render the POD manifest (default "default")
+      --config string             config file (default is $HOME/.splicectl/config.yml) -f, --fields strings            Specify an array of field names: eg, --fields 'NAME,REPOSITORY' --ingress-template string   Specify the ingress template file to use to render the INGRESS manifest, for --create-ingress option (default "default-ingress")
+      --log-file string           Set the logging level: trace,debug,info,warning,error,fatal -v, --log-level string          Set the logging level: trace,debug,info,warning,error,fatal -n, --namespace string          Specify the namespace to run in, ENV NAMESPACE then -n for preference --no-headers                Suppress header output in Text output -o, --output string             output types: json, text, yaml, gron, raw --service-template string   Specify the service template file to use to render the SERVICE manifest, for --create-ingress option (default "default-service")
+  -s, --show-hidden               Show entries with the 'hidden' property set to 'true' -t, --template string           Specify the template file to use to render the POD manifest (default "default")
 ```

 [TOC](#TOC)